 In August of last year, William Hill announced that it would not reopen more than one hundred of its betting shops in the UK, which closed due to government-issued lockdowns.
 It also recently stated that its pre-tax profits fell by 91% in 2020 and that other UK operators are facing similar struggles, as all of them worry about latent demand in a post-pandemic world.

-One positive occurrence of the events of 2020 concerning sports betting is that they accelerated the inevitable switch from land-based to digital wagering.
+One positive occurrence of the events of 2020 concerning sports betting like bet on cricket is that they accelerated the inevitable switch from land-based to digital wagering.
 Online sportsbooks offer significantly better odds and far more convenience, things that appeal to the modern bettor.
 GVC’s (Ladbrokes Coral) profits may have plummeted by 74% following, but their online sports revenues went up 5%, and their gaming ones jumped by 19%.
 That said, what does this mean for betting shops?
 Do they stand a chance of getting through the pandemic, or should they step aside and make way for digital sportsbooks to take over?

 The government implements a £5 billion recovery plan

 In early March, UK Chancellor Rishi Sunak announced the 2021 budget.
 In his statement, he pointed out that Britain’s economy has shrunk by 10% and that over 700,000 people had lost their jobs since March of last year.
 Nevertheless, he and others in crucial positions remain optimistic that the UK will get through this crisis and grow stronger.
 That is why they have announced more than £280 billion in support grants.